wix-incubator/pro-gallery/README.md

 ]
 ```

-### container
+### Container
-An object containing the width and height properties for the gallery
+An object containing the width and height (in pixels) of the gallery.
+This values should change when the container resizes, to allow the gallery to be responsive.
 ```js
 const container = {
   width: 1000,